Ferdinand Porsche: Controversy in Porsche's birthplace

-Following protests from local World War II survivors that Porsche's Czech birthplace Vratislavice nad Nisou was promoting Nazism by displaying signs commemorating its native son, in 2013 the town authorities removed the signs and changed the content of a local exhibition so that it would cover not only his automotive achievements, but also his Nazi party and SS membership, and the importance of his work for the Nazi war cause.
-The move was criticized by the local association of Porsche car owners as silly and intent on smearing the name of Porsche.
-Moreover, Porsche AG removed cars that it had previously provided for the museum.
+Following protests and criminal complaints from a local World War II survivors group that Maffersdorf in the Sudetenland, known today as Vratislavice nad Nisou, was promoting Nazism by displaying signs commemorating its native son, the local authorities removed the signs in 2013.
+They also changed the composition of a local museum display so that it not only commemorates Porsche's automotive achievements, but also mentions his Nazi party and SS membership, and shows the importance of his work for the Nazi cause.